munificent/craftinginterpreters/book/a-map-of-the-territory.md

 </aside>

-Some older languages were designed around these constraints.
-At the time, memory was so precious that a compiler might not even be able to hold an entire source file in RAM, much less the rest of the program.
-So C and Pascal, among others, were designed such that it was possible to compile them a tiny piece at a time.
+Pascal and C were designed around this limitation.
+At the time, memory was so precious that a compiler might not even be able to hold an entire source file in RAM, much less the whole program.
+This is why Pascal's grammar requires type declarations appear first in a block.
+It's why in C you can't call a function until after the code that defines it unless you have an explicit *forward declaration* for it—that declaration tells the compiler what it needs to know to generate code for to call the function.
-This is why both require explicit *forward declarations* for any function or type you want to use that hasn't been defined yet.

 ### Developers and users

-Even in implementations that have the exact same phases, there is often an interesting split point in them.
-In many languages, the process of going from the source code the developer authors to a form the user can run happens on the developer's machine, on the end user's machine, or some mixture of the two.
+While the path is similar across many languages, there is an interesting decision they all must make: which parts of the path run on the developer's machine and which run on the end user's?

-In a traditional "compiled" language like C or Go that is compiled all the way to machine code, the entire pipeline runs on the developer's machine.
-The end user gets a binary that they can directly execute.
+In languages like C or Rust that compile all the way to machine code, the entire pipeline runs on the developer's machine.
+The end user gets a native binary that they directly execute.

-In scripting languages like JavaScript, Python, Ruby, etc. the program is distributed to the user as its original source code.
+In scripting languages like JavaScript, Python, Ruby, etc. the program is distributed to the user in its original source code form.
 All of the stages from scanning through to code generation happen on the end user's machine every time they run the program.